11 Best Microscopes for Kids: Reviews and Buying Guide

 Cons:

-• It lacks a stop to prevent the 40X zoom from touching the slide, which means care must be taken when using with younger children.
+• It lacks a stop to prevent the 40X zoom from touching the slide, so care must be taken when using it with younger children.

 • Doesn’t have a protective storage case.